Heated Composite for Efficient Restorations

 In addition, heating composite will change the consistency of the material.
 When it is warmed, packable composite can become less viscous in nature.
 This results in a packable composite that handles more like a flowable resin.
 When placing a heated composite, the ability of the material to flow enables a better adaptation of the composite to the prep and can reduce the incidence of voids in the restoration and improve the marginal adaptation.2,4 Heated composite can also lead to a decrease in sorption and solubility compared with room temperature composite.2

-Figure 1: Heated composite (top) becomes less viscous, and more flowable, than room temperature composite (bottom).
+Figure 1: Heated composite (top) becomes less viscous and more flowable than the room temperature composite (bottom).
 Both samples were expressed over the course of two seconds.

-There are a host of different ways to heat composite materials.
-Various dental specific composite heating units are on the market that can hold compules in a composite gun for easy access.
-Spear Online offers a great course on posterior composite restorations that demonstrates how to warm composite using this method.
-Other alternative methods have been implemented, including hot water baths, coffee cup heaters and dental operatory overhead lights.
+There are many different ways to heat composite materials.
+Various dental-specific composite heating units are on the market that can hold compules in a composite gun for easy access.
+Spear Online offers an excellent course on posterior composite restorations that demonstrates how to warm composite using this method.
+Other alternative methods have been implemented, including hot water baths, coffee cup heaters, and dental operatory overhead lights.

 Figure 2: Heating composite using an operatory light.